 Water may seep into the glove

 Bottom-Line: The Black Diamond Soloist are an excellent option for anyone who will be mountaineering in cold climates.

 If you’re looking for a glove that will give you excellent grip and protection while you trek through ice, snow, and rain, the Gordini Gore-Tex Gauntlet for men might be the best option for you.

 They’re engineered with hikers and climbers in mind.
 Polyurethane fingertips and palms give you maximum grip, keeping you safer while you scale mountains, hills, or adjusting your equipment during your hike.

 Furthermore, they’re designed to withstand some abuse without compromising the mobility of your hands and fingers.
-Our biggest complaint about these gloves is that you cannot use your smartphone, and none of the materials are removable, so you can’t modify your gloves according to changes in the conditions.
+Our biggest complaint about this product is that you cannot use your smartphone, and none of the materials are removable, so you can’t modify them according to changes in the conditions.